Correlation Between Nature Wood and West Fraser

 Strong

 Over the last 90 days West Fraser Timber has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite unsteady performance in the last few months, the Stock's technical and fundamental indicators remain nearly stable which may send shares a bit higher in March 2025.
-The current disturbance may also be a sign of long-run up-swing for the company stockholders.
+Despite latest unsteady performance, the Stock's technical and fundamental indicators remain stable and the current disturbance on Wall Street may also be a sign of long-run gains for the company stockholders.

 Nature Wood and West Fraser Volatility Contrast